Haneenmohammed1311/Assistant-Visually-Impaired/README.md

 - Unsafe street navigation due to obstacles such as uncovered manholes, stairs, cars, dogs, and electric poles
 - Difficulty reading printed text such as labels, signs, and documents
 - High risk of financial fraud when handling cash
 - Limited access to affordable, Arabic-localized assistive technology in Egypt
+- Blind Navigation Assistant - YOLOv8 Object Detection
+Model

+📋 Project Overview
+This notebook trains a YOLOv8 object detection model to assist visually impaired individuals in navigating their environment safely.
+The model detects 11 types of obstacles and hazards in real-time.

+🎯 Detected Objects
+🚲 Bicycle
+🚌 Bus
+🚗 Car
+🐕 Dog
+⚡ Electric Pole
+🏍️ Motorcycle
+👤 Person
+🚦 Traffic Signs
+🌳 Tree
+⚠️ Uncovered Manhole
+🪜 Stairs

 ---